APICS Membership Benefits

 - To take all reasonable precautions to ensure the safety of the customer and their premises.

-- To ensure that premises are kept clean by using suitable equipment and an industrial vacuum.
+- To ensure that premises are kept clean by using suitable equipment and an adequate commercial vacuum.

 - To ensure that the chimney has had a suitable brush passed through the entire length of the chimney (cowl permitting) and that all resulting soot has been removed.